exploratory-io/book/analytics/kmeans.md

 5. Click Run button to run the analytics.
 6. Select view type by clicking view type link to see each type of generated visualization.

+### "Scatter" View
+"Scatter" View displays the scatter plot of observations (rows) with colors by the clusters.

+### "BoxPlot" View
+"BoxPlot" View displays boxplot that shows distributions of the variables for each cluster.
+Y-axis is always normalized so that the values of variables, which can be in very different scales, are comparable to each other.

+### "Error Bar" View
+"Error Bar" View displays means of variables for each cluster with error bars.
+Type of the error bars can be selected in the properties.

+### "Line" View
+"Line" View displays lines that represent individual observations, showing the values of the variables, with colors by the clusters.
+Y-axis is always normalized so that the values of variables, which can be in very different scales, are comparable to each other.

+### "Data" View
+"Data" View shows the original data with additional "cluster" column that tells which cluster each row belongs to.